Majorana zero modes in dislocations of Sr$_2$RuO$_4$

+Compared to the thermal current carried by the edge states which is easily overwhelmed by bulk thermal conduction, the dislocation current can be a bulk effect that remains finite in the thermodynamic limit, and this would be a signature of scenario (i) where the $p_x+ip_y$ quasi-2D pairing dominates.
+In scenario (ii), if the $p_x+ip_y$ gap is weak then the chiral modes on the dislocations will not be localized and will hybridize with other low-energy modes and annihilate.
+Thus, we generically would not expect chiral energy currents on dislocations unless the the $p_x+ip_y$ gap is strong.

-3) If there is an edge dislocation ring in the $xy$-plane (with Burgers vector ${\bf b}_1=\hat{z}$) and a second edge dislocation along the $z$-axis threading the ring (with Burgers vector ${\bf b}_2$ in-plane), then the Majorana zero mode in the second dislocation may be observable by scanning tunneling microscopy (STM).
+(2) Another distinguishing feature arises for linked defects.
+For an edge dislocation ring in the $xy$-plane (with Burgers vector ${\bf b}_1=\hat{z}$) and a second edge dislocation along the $z$-axis threading the ring (with Burgers vector ${\bf b}_2$ in-plane), a Majorana zero mode on the second dislocation may be observable by scanning tunneling microscopy (STM).
 In particular, when the first dislocation is at a crystal surface, it will be a disk-shaped plateau on the surface, threaded by the second dislocation line and be easy to locate using, for example, TEM.
+If linked dislocations exhibit the zero-energy MBS it is an immediate smoking gun indication for the RKK pairing, i.e. scenario (ii).

+Given the same set up for the surface dislocation we can also apply a magnetic field.
+For scenario (i) the STM signal will exhibit a clear even-odd dependence based on the number of vortices piercing the dislocation ring plateau.
+When the number of vortices is odd then there should be a zero-energy bound state on both the vortex and the dislocation loop, and when the number of vortices is even then there will not be a zero mode.
+Thus, the even-odd effect would be a clear signature of scenario (i).
+However, if the proximity-induced $p_x+ip_y$ gap in scenario (ii) becomes large then this effect would also be present in that case.
+However, since we expect the gap to be weak then the zero-mode on the vortex and that on the dislocation loop will hybridize and open a gap, thus presenting the observation of any zero-modes in STM.

+These two possibilities yield useful experimental proposals for how to distinguish the two pairing scenarios.
+To some extent, since the proposals are based on weak topological invariants, then they should be protected by translation symmetry.
+Even though clean crystal samples of Sr$_2$RuO$_4$ are available there will always be some disorder which breaks the translation symmetry.
+Thus, some comments on the stability of our predictions in the presence of disorder are necessary, although this topic is an active area of research and we will leave a full discussion for future work.